A sweeping coronavirus lockdown in Turkey sets off arguments and economic anxiety

 One source of outrage is the latitude given to tourists, shown sunning themselves on beaches while Turks remain sequestered in their homes.
 Another is an alcohol ban, imposed for vague “health” reasons, without any official elaboration.

 A government circular issued after the lockdown began prohibited the purchase of “nonessential” goods commonly sold in supermarkets such as electronics.
 It appeared to be aimed at preventing crowding in shops.
-Social media channels filled with photographs of supermarket shelves with everything from menstrual pads to children’s books sealed off from purchase with tape or plastic wrap, showing the confusion the ban had spurred.
+Social media channels filled with photographs of supermarket shelves with items such as menstrual pads and children’s books sealed off from purchase with tape or plastic wrap, showing the confusion the ban had spurred.

 Behind the anger that such images generated was a sense of deepening economic insecurity.
 Twenty-seven percent of respondents to a survey released Sunday by MetroPOLL said they “cannot meet” basic needs.
-That was up from 24 percent a year ago, as the pandemic began.
+That was up from 24 percent a year ago, as the pandemic took hold.

 The lockdown, which is scheduled to last nearly three weeks, is Turkey’s most sweeping yet.
 It was imposed after new cases soared to more than 60,000 per day.
 New virus variants were partly to blame, health officials said, as was an earlier lifting of restrictions that included restaurants being allowed to seat customers indoors.